 - Arroz Marinero – Seafood Rice

 - Arroz y Costillejas – Rice and Ribs

-King Prawns are also caught locally and come highly recommended
+King prawns are also caught locally and are highly recommended.

-The patron saint of Los Alcázares, like most fishing villages in Spain, is the Virgen del Carmen, and mid July sees the local fiesta in her honour.
-In February the town joins with the neighbouring towns of San Javier and San Pedro del Pinatar to host a spectacular street carnival.
+The patron saint of Los Alcázares, like most fishing villages in Spain, is the Virgen del Carmen, and the local fiesta in her honour is held in mid-July.
+In February the town joins with neighbouring San Javier and San Pedro del Pinatar to host a spectacular street carnival.

-With over 325 day of sun a year, cool breezes in summer and the mountains providing protection from the winter winds, Los Alcázares enjoys a year round mild climate.
+With over 325 day of sun a year, cool breezes in summer and mountains providing protection from the winter winds, Los Alcázares enjoys a year-round mild climate.